 Polar Bears in Norway

 Have you always dreamt of observing or photographing the King of the Arctic, the Polar Bear, in its natural habitat?
-The Svalbard archipelago off mainland Norway is an ideal place for an adventure in the arctic summer.
+The Svalbard archipelago (also known as Spitsbergen) off mainland Norway is an ideal place for an adventure in the arctic summer.
 Here are some of the most frequent questions and their answers.

-The Svalbard Archipelago, situated in the Arctic Ocean north of mainland Norway, is one of the few places in the world where you can see polar bears out in the wild.
-The Svalbard area polar bear population has been steadily growing and the estimated population is approximately 3,500.
+The Svalbard Archipelago, situated in the Arctic Ocean north of mainland Norway, is one of the few places in the world where you can see polar bears in the wild.
+The Svalbard area polar bear population is approximately 270 within the boundaries of Svalbard itself, with an additional population of 700+ on the sea ice north of Svalbard.
 A large number of polar bears reside in the islands east of Spitsbergen, the only permanently populated island in Svalbard, but polar bears can be encountered anywhere in the area.

-Overall, there are approximately 20,000-26,000 polar bears left in the world (2014 estimate), the biggest populations being found in Canada, Alaska, Greenland and Russia.
+Overall, there are approximately 20,000-26,000 polar bears left in the world, the biggest populations being found in Canada, Alaska, Greenland and Russia.
 They are considered to be an endangered species, mainly due to climate change and the related loss of natural habitat.